What to do in and around St Lucia, South Africa

 Beaches of St Lucia

-The coastline of St. Lucia reaches as far as the eye can see, with numerous beautiful beaches.
+The coastline of St Lucia reaches as far as the eye can see, with numerous beautiful beaches.
 When the weather is good, it is the perfect place to relax or go for a lovely beach walk in the evening.
 If you want to go for a swim, you should be careful as there might be strong currents.
-We heard you should not go swimming close to the estuary because of presence of crocodiles.
-Also alcohol is not allowed on the beach and you will be checked for that.
+We heard you should not go swimming close to the estuary because of the presence of crocodiles.
+Also, alcohol is not allowed on the beach and you will be checked for that.

 Beaches in St Lucia

-Where to stay in St. Lucia
+Where to stay in St Lucia

-Although St. Lucia is a small village, there are quite a few different accommodations to choose from.
+Although St Lucia is a small village, there are quite a few different accommodations to choose from.

 Luxury tented village in St Lucia